How to Install Matomo with Nginx on Ubuntu

 • Email Address: Provide a valid email for account recovery and notifications.

-This account will have comprehensive access to Matomo’s settings and analytics data.
+As a result, this account will have comprehensive access to Matomo’s settings and analytics data.

 Setting Up Your First Website